Batty Boat Cruises

 One of Wildlife Queensland’s most successful public education initiatives, since 1984 Batty Boat Cruises have introduced hundreds of people to the fascinating world of flying-foxes (or fruit bats).

-Each cruise on the MV Neptune takes passengers up the Brisbane River for a fascinating wildlife experience in the spring and summer months.
+Each cruise on the MV Mirimar takes passengers up the Brisbane River for a fascinating wildlife experience in the spring and summer months.

 On the trip upriver, passengers hear expert commentary about the river, flying-fox habits, and wildlife facts as they cruise at a leisurely pace past landmarks on the ever-changing riverscape.